Updated January 3, 2020

 The underground transit system is efficient and easy to learn.
 It will take you most places worth going.
 The best way to travel by metro is with a “SUBE” card.
 This is a credit card sized blue card you purchase at any kiosk in the city for AR$25 or about US$1.40.
 The average subway ride within the city is about AR$8 or virtually free.

-Buenos Aires is best enjoyed on foot.
+Three days in Buenos Aires are best enjoyed on foot.
 Pick a neighborhood and walk it; savor its restaurants and cafes, admire its architecture and absorb its atmosphere.
 Each area has something special to offer.
 Here are some of the most interesting neighborhoods to visit.

 Also, on the Plaza is the Metropolitan Cathedral famous as the parish of the current Pope, Francis.
 Nearby is the Cabildo, the former City Hall from where Argentina declared its right to independence from Spain, and the great, white obelisk built in celebration when independence was achieved.
 As of this writing, the square was undergoing renovations, but it is still worth visiting.